 You'll come away satisfied after spooning into a bowl of this fresh-tasting soup.
 "It's chock-full of delicious ingredients," assures Joan Clements from Wheatland, Indiana.

-Featured In: 13x9 Casserole Recipes
+Recommended: 13x9 Casserole Recipes

 - 1/2 cup chopped green pepper

 - 1 teaspoon olive oil

 - 1 can (14-1/2 ounces) no-salt-added diced tomatoes, undrained

 - 1 tablespoon minced fresh basil or 1 teaspoon dried basil

 - 1 package (10 ounces) frozen chopped spinach, thawed

 - In a saucepan, saute green pepper and onion in oil until tender.
 Add garlic; cook 1 minute longer.
 Add tomatoes, water, basil, bouillon and pepper; bring to a boil.
 Stir in noodles; reduce heat.
 Simmer for 10 minutes.
 Add spinach; cook until noodles are tender.
 Yield: 5 servings.

 Originally published as Florentine Tomato Soup in Taste of Home April/May 1999, p17